fastlane/fastlane/produce/README.md

 To get a list of all available parameters:

     fastlane produce --help

 ```
   Commands: (* default)
     associate_group      Associate with a group, which is created if needed or simply located otherwise
+    associate_merchant   Associate with a merchant for use with Apple Pay.
+Apple Pay will be enabled for this app
     create             * Creates a new app on iTunes Connect and the Apple Developer Portal
     disable_services     Disable specific Application Services for a specific app on the Apple Developer Portal
     enable_services      Enable specific Application Services for a specific app on the Apple Developer Portal
     group                Ensure that a specific App Group exists
     help                 Display global or [command] help documentation
+    merchant             Ensure that a specific Merchant exists

   Global Options:
     --verbose